8 Best Laundry Room Flooring Options (& 3 to Skip)

 Not all flooring ideas will be winners in your search for the best laundry room flooring.
 We’ve covered the top 8 choices; now here are our picks for the 3 worst options for your laundry room.

 And even the best carpet brands and products will pick up all the dust and lint from your dryer, trapping them in the carpet fibers.
-So, yeah, carpet isn’t the most sanitary choice for your laundry room floor.
+So, carpet isn’t the most sanitary choice for your laundry room floor.

 Buying solid hardwood floors for your laundry room is equivalent to throwing away a large amount of money.
 We definitely get the appeal of this beautiful flooring option, but you can easily get the same look with waterproof hardwood or engineered wood instead.